memberships are now available

 Types of physcial truama

-Brain trauma and hyperbaric
+Brain trauma

 Brain trauma, or Traumatic Brain Injury (TBI), happens when an external force injures the brain.
 This can range from a mild concussion to severe brain damage caused by accidents, falls, sports injuries, or blasts.